 Vitamin C is part of The Iodine Protocol.
-Dr. Brownstein recommends 2,000mg – 5,000mg per day if we’re actively taking 50mg of iodine, which most people do not start at.
+Dr. Brownstein recommends 2,000mg – 5,000mg per day if we’re actively taking 50mg of iodine.
+I started with small amounts of iodine and worked up slowly, so I did not need this much vitamin C at first.

 Vitamin C can help improve a defective cellular transport mechanism for iodine.
 This means some of us may not be able to absorb and utilize iodine as well without adequate vitamin C. 1